 As he waited for her breathing to fall back into a steady pattern, he pulled out the file folder he’d prepared after tucking her into bed last night—and he wasn’t about to tell her that part either.
 Not yet.
 Even though the memory of her soft skin made him instantly aching and hard, he had forced himself to not take advantage of the opportunity.

 It had nearly killed him to slip her under her quilt and not crawl in with her.
 Especially after listening to her confess what she wanted, what he was more than willing to provide.
 If he hadn’t been raised to be a gentleman, it would have made life so much easier.
-Giving in and having sex with her while she was drunk was no way to start a lasting relationship.
+Giving in and fucking her while she was drunk was no way to start a lasting relationship.